Sparse Autoencoders are Topic Models: Related Work

 \mypara{Sparse Autoencoders} Sparse coding learns an overcomplete basis, using only a fraction of basis vectors per data point.
-Sparse Autoencoders (SAEs) have been shown to learn expressive, disentangled features \citep{olshausen1996emergence,ranzato2006efficient,ranzato2007sparse,seeger2008large,makhzani2014k}.
+Sparse Autoencoders (SAEs) have been shown to learn expressive, disentangled features \citep{olshausen1996emergence,ranzato2006efficient,ranzato2007sparse,makhzani2014k}.
 The ability of SAEs to learn sparse, independent directions enables LLM activation interpretation \citep{cunningham2023sparse,bricken2023towards} by extracting \enquote{monosemantic} directions \citep{elhage2022toy,klindt2025superposition}.
-We leverage this property to extract topic atoms from superimposed topics in document embeddings \citep{huben2024sparse}.
-Recent SAE improvements target expressivity \citep{rajamanoharan2024jumping,nabeshima2024matryoshka}, sparsity \citep{bussmann2024batchtopk,gao2025scaling}, separability \citep{hindupur2025projecting,engels2025not,engels2025decomposing}, and feature hierarchies \citep{fel2025archetypal,muchane2025incorporating,costa2025flat}.
-Sparse coding is also combined with generative architectures, such as VAEs. \citet{geadah2024sparse} combine VAEs and SAEs, replacing the decoder with a linear projection and the Gaussian prior with a Laplace or Cauchy prior, resembling innovations in NTMs \citep{srivastava2017autoencoding}. \citet{sun2018learning} develop a sparse VAE for anomaly detection. \citet{lu2025sparse} use a VAE gating mechanism to dynamically disable features.
-The connection between SAEs and topic modeling is also clear in their evaluation, i.e.\ monosemanticity and distinctiveness \citep{karvonen2025saebench} vs.\ coherence and diversity \citep{hoyle2021automated}, but to our knowledge, we are the first to explicitly discuss and formalize this connection.
+We leverage this property to extract topic atoms from superimposed topics in document embeddings.
+Recent SAE improvements target expressivity \citep{rajamanoharan2024jumping,nabeshima2024matryoshka}, sparsity \citep{bussmann2024batchtopk,gao2025scaling}, separability \citep{hindupur2025projecting,engels2025not,engels2025decomposing}, and feature hierarchies \citep{fel2025archetypal,muchane2025incorporating}.
+Recent work \citep{jiang2025interpretable,choi2025conceptscope} also proposes using SAEs for dataset inspection, but does not make a link to topic modeling. \citet{zheng2025model} adapt existing topic modeling methods to use SAE features as input tokens, while we theoretically establish that the SAE objective itself is a MAP estimator of a topic model.